bigMackD/Glyloop/.ai/prd.md

 - Event logging for Food, Insulin, Exercise, Notes with validation and overlays.
 - +2h food outcome per single event with strict ±5-minute tolerance.
 - TIR calculation for active window with one editable range.
-- History view with date range and type/tag filters.
+- History panel (embedded under Dashboard) with date range and type/tag filters.
 - Dockerized deployment with compose.
 - Security posture with Identity + JWT, password policy, token encryption at rest.